cansinacarer/maillistshield-file-intake-service/readme.md

 # Mail List Shield - File Processor

+__Important:__ Consider the consequences of running this locally when the remote process is also running.
+Different env variables and bucket would be safer after launch.

 This is the process that monitors the folder where files are first uploaded (`uploaded`), processes them, then saves the processed copy to the `in_progress` folder.

 Based on user declaration, the processed files have: